If you’re wondering ‘how much does a virtual assistant cost’, this is your ultimate blog.

 There are two types of virtual assistants based on geographical location: US and offshore virtual assistants.

-The average cost of offshore virtual assistants starts from $9 and goes beyond $20.
+The average cost of Indian virtual assistants starts from $9 and goes beyond $20.
 The cost is affordable due to the lower cost of living in offshore regions like India, Vietnam, Malaysia, Indonesia, and the Philippines.
-You can still get premium offshore VAs if you hire from top companies that operate in these regions.
+You can still get premium Indian VAs if you hire from top companies that operate in these regions.

 Skill Level (admin vs. specialized):